-Grant permission subject to conditions.
+Grant permission subject to conditions

-3.0 Reason for the recommendation:

-- The proposal is acceptable in its design and general visual impact. - There is not considered to be any significant harm to neighbouring residential amenity. - There are no material considerations which would warrant refusal of this application
+- 3.0 Reason for the recommendation: as set out in paras 13 at end - The proposal is acceptable in its design and general visual impact. - There is not considered to be any significant harm to neighbouring residential amenity. - There are no material considerations which would warrant refusal of this application